 Answer: Long 1 MNO Dec $200 put (covering 5 shares)

-Last, multiply the number of shares delivered at exercise (100) by the factor (0.05).
-The investor starts with a right to sell 100 shares at $10 and ends with a right to sell 5 shares at $200.
+So the investor goes from a right to sell 100 shares at $10 to a right to sell 5 shares at $200.

-Stock dividend contract adjustments involve the same process we used for uneven forward and reverse splits.
-Stock dividends appear as a percentage; for example:
+Stock dividend contract adjustments use the same process as uneven forward splits and reverse splits.
+Stock dividends are quoted as a percentage, for example:

 Assume this new position: